Configuring Authentication to Event Broker Services

 You can configure OAuth profiles directly on event broker services.
 This allows you to authenticate users and machines connecting directly to your event broker services by mapping custom roles in your OAuth provider account to PubSub+ Cloud roles.

-For more information, see Configuring Management OAuth Profiles for Event Broker Service Authentication.
+For more information, see Configuring OAuth Profiles for Management Access to Event Broker Services.